StanfordLegion/legion/compiler/README.md

 `-h`: Prints a help message.

+`-S`: Compiles to a C++ source file.

 `-c`: Compiles to an object file.

-`-S`: Compiles to a C++ source file.

-Note: Without either `-c` or `-S` the compiler compiles to an executable binary, built with debugging enabled and linked against the shared low-level runtime.
+Note: Without either `-S` or `-c` the compiler compiles to an executable binary, linked against the shared low-level runtime.

 `-o`: Specifies the name of the output file.

+`-g`: Enables debugging.

+`--pointer-checks`: Enables dynamic pointer checks.

 `-j`: Specifies the number of threads to use.
+Default is to compile with a number of threads equal to the number of processors on the system.

-`--clean`: Rebuild the Legion runtime.
+`--clean`: Rebuild the Legion runtime before compiling.

+`--save-temps`: Saves any temporary files produced by the compiler.

+`-v`: Display verbose output.

+`-q`: Display no output.

 ## Running the Testsuite